lck666666/HR-APR/README.md

 pip install json numpy matplotlib
 ```

+## Show HR-APR results

+## Try the whole pipeline
+We release the uncertainty module and visualization code in this repo.
+For feature extractor depicted in the paper, you can check [PoseNet-Pytorch](https://github.com/youngguncho/PoseNet-Pytorch), then generate `.npy`feature for each image.

+## Acknowledgement
+Part of our Extractor implementation is referenced from the reproduced PoseNet code [here](https://github.com/youngguncho/PoseNet-Pytorch?tab=readme-ov-file).
+Thanks [@youngguncho](https://github.com/youngguncho) for the excellent work!

 ## Citation
 Please cite our paper and star this repo if you find our work helpful.
 Thanks!